pantheon-systems/documentation/source/_docs/wordpress-solr.md

 ## Solr Search for WordPress

 Pantheon supports and maintains [Solr Search for WordPress (Solr Power)](https://wordpress.org/plugins/solr-power/).
-This plugin replaces the [default search mechanism](https://codex.wordpress.org/Class_Reference/WP_Query#Search_Parameter) within WordPress while preserving the familiar integration methods within themes and widgets.
+This plugin replaces the [default search mechanism](https://codex.wordpress.org/Class_Reference/WP_Query#Search_Parameter) within WordPress while preserving the familiar integration methods within themes and widgets (Your PHP version should be running at least 7.1 for the plugin to work).

 ## Install and Configure Plugin